julianpoy/recipesage-docs/docs/tutorials/faq.md

 - [📱 The ingredient/instruction classifier that improves automatic recipe import results](https://github.com/julianpoy/ingredient-instruction-classifier)

 Check out the [📱 Discord](https://recipesage.com/#/about/contact) server for more info!

+### RecipeSage isn't working on my older device

+It's very likely that your device is running an old browser version.

+Unfortunately browser support is determined by the core framework that RecipeSage has been built on top of.
+There's no way for me to bring support to end-of-life browsers.

+I'd recommend trying to install a newer version of Firefox or Chrome, if possible.